 Caviar has long been associated with wealth and nobility, having been consumed by the aristocrats of the Byzantine Greek empire all the way back in the 10th century.
 Today, fine-dining restaurants and extravagant gatherings feature it in lavish spreads — only furthering its reputation as a luxurious treat.

-Many foodies cherish the pearlescent, brown-black orbs for their provenance, rarity, and of course, their potent ocean flavour.
 In this edition of the Gourmand’s Guide, we unpack what exactly caviar is, what types should be on your radar, where the delicacy comes from, and how it should be consumed.